Choosing a Projector for a Golf Simulator

 6 Tips to Buy a Projector for Your Golf Simulator

-- Skip the Off-Brand Generics
+- Be Wary of the Off-Brand Generics

 These 6 tips will help you make the best choice for your golf simulator projector.
+There is nothing quite like hitting a golf ball into a screen with a life-size golf course projected onto it.

 First things first, if you already have a projector in mind, go ahead and jump over to build your golf simulator.
 It's a great way to skip the whys and hows of golf simulator projectors and start the setup.